alexholmes/blog/_posts/2012-08-16-full-jekyll-VM-setup.markdown

     shell$ sudo chown bloguser:bloguser /app/blog

 Create a
+shell script in `/app/blog/gen.sh`:

+    shell$ vi /app/blog/gen.sh

-shell script in `/app/blog/gen.sh` which clones your github repo for the first time if it doesn't already exist, or updates the local copy via the `pull` command:
+Copy the following content into this file, which clones your github repo for the first time if it doesn't already exist, or updates the local copy via the `pull` command: